Khadar190798/ineuronindustry/README.md

-## This is Git tutorials by khadar
+## This is amazing Git tutorials by khadar
 ## We will learn a lot of things